MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-devices.md

 **When do my users re-register their devices?**

-It's critical to your success that you only de-register and re-register your devices during the migration stage, "Separate from Microsoft Cloud Deutschland."
+It's critical to your success that you only unregister and re-register your devices during the migration stage, "Separate from Microsoft Cloud Deutschland."<!--v-gmoor: Where are these stages listed and described?-->

 **How do I restore my device state after migration?**